adi-khot/merlin/docs/source/user_guide/layer.rst

 - ``MeasurementStrategy.AMPLITUDES`` requires access to raw complex amplitudes and is therefore incompatible with custom detectors.
 Attempting this combination raises a ``RuntimeError``.
-- Call :meth:`~merlin.algorithms.layer.QuantumLayer.state_keys` to inspect
+- Call :meth:`~merlin.algorithms.layer.QuantumLayer.output_keys` to inspect
   the classical outcomes produced by the detector transform.

 -----------